julianestefan/Digital-Wallet-Dashboard/README.md

 ## Frontend
 - More complex routing
-- I had a problem with typescript and redux thunk. so i use some ts ignore statements to allow me to go forward, but of course is not the better solution
+- I had a problem with typescript and redux thunk. so i use some ts ignore statements to allow me to go forward, but of course is not the best solution
 - Some testing.
 I have not too much experience in testing react apps.
 Of course I could have done it but surely it would have taken me a long time